Molagg92/CapstonePage/CapLog.md

 `3:00` okay time to stop studying

 `3:30` filled out the home index alittle. lets see if we can get it working.

+`3:36` made the view for the home index real quick, gonna see if this baby fires up or not